CamComDuck/pollinator-habitat/Design/Architecture.md

 ### 3.1.
 Frontend ###

-Name: Polinator Habitat Webapp game
+Name: Pollinator Habitat Webapp game

 Description: The Front End will allow the players to play the Pollinator Habitat game as well as have a route for Admins to be able to download the game statistics and it will allow team leads to create sessions of the game and generate QR codes for the players to join with.